Telephone: 02920 228040 |email@example.com

 Our main purpose is to provide mindfulness training to people to help alleviate stress and anxiety and improve mental health and well-being.
 The training is available to individuals as well as community groups and organisations.
 Mindfulness is secular and open to everyone.

 Our dedicated mindfulness centre in Cardiff is largely run by volunteers, and we offer mindfulness training throughout Wales.

 Samye Foundation Wales Registered Charity No. 1122144 Registered Company No. 05901855 Limited by Guarantee

 Values, Aims & Objectives

 Our Principles and Values

-We believe in the largely untapped potential of every individual and will do all we can to help people realise this based on five core values:
+We believe in the largely untapped potential of every individual and will do all we can to help people realise this based on four core values:

 - We recognise that all people, regardless of circumstance, are essentially good